gitFaisal/crypto_currency_scraper/README.md

 # crypto_currency_scraper
-Scrape All Time Historical Data of any currency from coinmarketcap.com
+Scrape All Time Historical Data of any currency from coinmarketcap.com with this python script<br>

 This is a script to scrape 'all-time' data of desired crypto currency, and saves <br>
 the file as a csv to the directory script is being executed from.<br>